thenukasiva/personal-website-v1/README.md

 # 👩🏾‍💻Personal website

-A little bit about me, my experiences and projects.
+About me, my experiences and projects.

 Visit at: https://thenukasiva.github.io